Are you looking for sustainable ways to water your garden? In this post, we discuss saving water during dry spells with rain barrels.

-During the summer months it seems my area of NW Ohio keeps missing any substantial amount of rain.
-Watching the rain develop around us according to Whether Channel radar and we miss it.
-Neighboring community in Toledo, Ohio water source was declared toxic and over 400,000 residents were advised NOT to drink or water vegetables with the city water.
-My home garden was not effect by this because we draw our water from the well.
-After this local event it really made me take a closer look at water and what I can do to keep my garden growing healthy.
+During the summer months, it seems my area of NW Ohio keeps missing any substantial amount of rain.
+Watching the rain develop around us according to Weather Channel radar and we miss it.
+The neighboring community in Toledo, Ohio water source was declared toxic and over 400,000 residents were advised NOT to drink or water vegetables with the city water.
+My home garden was not affected by this because we draw our water from the well.
+After this local event, it really made me take a closer look at water and what I can do to keep my garden growing healthy.

-There have not been many studies done to decided if rain water is safe for vegetable gardens.
+There have not been many studies done to decided if rainwater is safe for vegetable gardens.
 Check out information on Testing and Applying Harvested Water to Irrigate a Vegetable Garden website: https://njaes.rutgers.edu/fs1218/

 A Few Reasons to Save Rain Water